Microsoft Power BI

 Power BI enables enterprises to create, share and consume business information (BI), providing visual representations of that data.
 Power BI can create, share and manage cloud-based data sources, granting or denying access permissions based on roles.

 The SaaS Authorization Management feature enables Power BI users to simplify and centralize authorization policies to deliver fine-grained authorization.
-It provides Policy Mangement for the Role Level Security (RLS) by filtering tables to determine what each user can access.
+It provides Policy Management for the Role Level Security (RLS) by filtering tables to determine what each user can access.
 Also translated are DAX, tables, groups and users.
 The Policy ID is automatically generated, as is the Policy Name.
 By default, the Policy access type is Allow.

 The goal of the SaaS Authorization Management flow is to ensure that different authorization and access policies are implemented, enforced and coordinated effectively to achieve the desired security controls while maintaining consistency and avoiding conflicts.